Tuition and Fees Quicklinks:

 The Housing Cancellation Fee is charged to seniors who select on campus housing for the upcoming fall term and later choose to cancel their on campus housing after the published cancellation deadline.
 The Housing Cancellation Fee is not applicable to seniors who will study abroad/away on Brown-approved programs or who will be on leave in the fall.

 A Student Activity Fee is charged to all registered students to support the activities of student organizations.

-- Undergraduate Students: An Activity Fee is charged to all undergraduates, the full balance of which is allocated by the student-run Undergraduate Finance Board to support the activities of categorized student organizations and the Undergraduate Council of Students.
+- Undergraduate Students: An Activity Fee is charged to all undergraduates, the full balance of which is allocated by the student-run Undergraduate Finance Board to support the activities of categorized student organizations and the three branches of the Student Government Association.

-- Graduate Students: All registered graduate students are charged an Activity Fee each term for the support of the activities of the Graduate Student Council.
-Students registered in absentia as traveling scholars are not required to pay this fee.
+- Graduate Students: All registered graduate students, regardless of location of study, are charged an Activity Fee each term for the support of the activities of the Graduate Student Council.

 - Medical Students: All registered medical students are charged an Activity Fee each term for the support of registered student organizations and activities of the Medical Student Senate.
 Medical students who are registered and not on campus may apply for a waiver of the activity fee, stating the reason for a waiver by writing to the Medical School.